john-lyne/john-lyne.github.io/_pages/about.md

 In my spare time I enjoy reading, writing, and playing chess.
 To remain active I strength train ~3 time per week and cardiovascular train ~3 times per week.
 I like to bake as well, with pumpkin spice cupcakes and apple pies having recently been added to my culinary resume.
 I am also learning Tagalog, though hindi ako marunong mag-tagalog mabuti.

 I also enjoy watching anime, among my favourite shows is Demon Slayer.
-The art in this show is exceptional; the powers exhibited by the main character are heavily influenced by fluids.
+The art in this show is exceptional.
+And the powers exhibited by the main character, Tanjiro, are heavily influenced by fluids.

 <img src="/images/ds_gif.gif">